mwardynski/machine-learning/README.md

 This repository contains solved labs covering various ML techniques.

+All the labs were highly informative, and from Lab 3 onward, they became increasingly challenging and time-intensive.
+However, the depth of knowledge gained through solving the exercises perfectly justified the effort invested.

 ### Tabular content description

 |   | Topic                                        | Lang | Type          | Instruction                      | Solution                              | Libs*/Tools                                 | Points |